KhalidRmb/YT-Search-with-Django/README.md

 ## About the App
 - Built using a Django backend and a PostgreSQL database
-- Uses Celery for asynchronously procesing the predefined search query `Space` every `30` seconds (time interval can be changed in the `settings/dev.py` file)
+- Uses Celery for asynchronously processing the predefined search query `Space` every `30` seconds (time interval can be changed in the `settings/dev.py` file)
 - Uses Redis as the messaging queue to send the task message to the Celery workers
 - Fully Dockerized
 - App will automatically search for an available valid (not having esxeeded it's quota) API key, and if not available gives a proper error log